Mixing times for the TASEP on the circle

-\end{theorem} Note that these asymptotics for the coalescence time are natural to expect in certain special cases.
+\end{theorem} Note that these asymptotics for the coalescence time are very natural to expect in certain special cases.
 When the number of particles $k$ is of order $N$, the coalescence time intuitively agrees with the time it takes for two second class particles on $\Z$ of distance $N$ to meet when starting from a Bernoulli-product measure of constant density $k/N$.
-While the expected distance remains fixed, the fluctuations are shown in \cite{PS:CurrentFluctuations} to be of order $t^{2/3}$ at time $t$; see also \cite{BS:OrderCurrent} for the general asymmetric case.
+While the expected distance remains fixed, the fluctuations are shown in \cite{PS:CurrentFluctuations} to be of order $t^{2/3}$ at time $t$; see also \cite{BS:OrderCurrent} for the general asymmetric case, and \cite{LS:Moderate} for very recent moderate deviation results.
 When $k$ is constant with respect to $N$, it is clear to see a coalescence time of order $N^2$ by a central limit theorem for the particles.